 - @Mention someone in the search bar to try to send a quick message to someone but don’t want to lose focus on the task at hand.

-- Microsoft Teams has rich text editing which allows you to make your chat visually appealing and stand out.
-You can add titles, mark messages as important, add bullets, highlighting and color features as well.
+- Microsoft Teams has rich text editing, which allows you to make your chat visually appealing and stand out.
+You can add titles, mark messages as important, add bullets, highlight, and color features.

 - A bookmark in your chat lets you save a message or attachment for later reading and helps you find frequently used information.